Next Hop Resolution Protocol

-The Next Hop Resolution Protocol (NHRP) is an extension of the ATM ARP routing mechanism that is sometimes used to improve the efficiency of routing computer network traffic over Non-Broadcast, Multiple Access (NBMA) Networks.
+The Next Hop Resolution Protocol (NHRP) is an extension of the ATM ARP routing mechanism that is sometimes used to improve the efficiency of routing computer network traffic over a non-broadcast, multiple access (NBMA) network.
 It is defined in IETF RFC 2332, and further described in RFC 2333.
 It can be used by a sender to determine a route with the fewest hops to a receiver.
 The protocol differs from ARP-type protocols in that it allows routing optimization across multiple IP subnets.
 NHRP is implemented by means of next-hop servers across IP subnets.

-The NHRP forms a part of the Multiprotocol Encapsulation over ATM (MPOA) protocol as described in RFC 2684.
+NHRP forms a part of the Multiprotocol Encapsulation over ATM (MPOA) protocol as described in RFC 2684.
 It also plays a role in Cisco's Dynamic Multipoint Virtual Private Network.
 A limitation of NHRP is its inability to improve multicast protocols.